With 'flair for the dramatic,' Adam Rippon is ready for Olympic spotlight

 But it would be more accurate to say the journey began in his mom’s car when Rippon was in the fourth grade.
 Ten years old is young by most people’s standards, but in the world of figure skating, it’s a late start.

-Still, his mother regularly drove him three hours from Scranton, Pennsylvania, where Rippon grew up, to his training site in New Jersey.
+Still, his mother drove him three hours from Scranton, Pennsylvania, where Rippon grew up, to his training site in New Jersey every day.

 “I can’t believe she managed that,” Rippon said, adding that his mom is his role model in life.
 “She was a single mother of five kids.”